brian1917/vcodeMitigationExpire/README.md

 # Veracode Mitigation Expiring Utility

 ## Description
-Designed to run a a scheduled frequency to automatically expire mitigations.
-The types of mitigations, expiration references, and other settings are controlled in a json config file.
+Designed to run on a scheduled frequency to expire mitigations.
+The types of mitigations, expiration references, and other settings are controlled in a JSON config file.

 ## Third-party Packages
 github.com/brian1917/vcodeapi